ELATTAR-Ayoub/Next-NFT-Marketplace/README.md

-# Digital marketplace running on Ethereum blockchain with Maticvigil & Polygon & Next.js coded with JavaScript and Solidity.
+s Digital marketplace running on Ethereum blockchain with Maticvigil & Polygon & Next.js coded with JavaScript and Solidity.

-This is a full stack web NFTs marketplace app built on the Ethereum blockchain using Maticvigil servers & Polygon mumbai testnet, to test this project in your local machine you have to fill up some files that contains sensitive informations like `.secret`, `.appId`, `config.js` & `.env`
+This is a full stack web NFTs marketplace app built on the Ethereum blockchain using Maticvigil RPC & Polygon mumbai testnet, coded with Javascript and solidity and styled with tailwind and port-css, to test this project in your local machine you have to fill up some files that contains sensitive informations like `.secret`, `.appId`, `config.js` & `.env`

 ## Prepare your envirement:
 1. First download the source code on your machine.